2020 Dallas Cowboys season: Week 12: vs. Washington Football Team

 The Cowboys returned home hoping to avoid being swept by the Washington Football Team.
 A controversial fake punt attempt caused the Cowboys, who were already trailing, to trail further.
 The Cowboys would never score again, as the Cowboys dropped to 3–8 and were swept by Washington for the first time since 2012.
 This loss also ensures the Cowboys could no longer improve on their 8–8 season from the previous season.

 Week 13: at Baltimore Ravens

 The depleted Cowboys traveled to Baltimore to take on the Ravens, in search of the franchise's first win there.
 The game was originally scheduled to be played on December 3, 2020.
 Due to a COVID-19 outbreak among the Ravens organization, the game was moved to December 8.
 The Cowboys continued to struggle, and dropped to 3–9 and were guaranteed their first losing season since 2015.
 The Cowboys lost 6 of the last 7 games without Dak Prescott.
+The Cowboys have not won in Baltimore since 1981 when they beat the Baltimore Colts at Memorial Stadium 37–13.